 - i.
-The four (4) County-wide trainings will be paid at a rate of SEVEN HUNDRED DOLLARS (\$700) per training. - ii.
-Consultation for specific SOGI and LGBTQ+ related trainings will be paid at a rate of ONE HUNDRED FIFTY DOLLARS (\$150) per hour. - C. Contractor will be responsible for all expenses incurred during the performance of services rendered under this Agreement. - D. Modifications to the allocations in Paragraph A of this Exhibit B.3 may be approved by the Chief of San Mateo County Health or designee, subject to the maximum amount set forth in Paragraph 4 of this Agreement. - E. The Chief of San Mateo County Health or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than \$25,000 (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - F. In the event that funds provided under this Agreement are expended prior to the end of the contract period, Contractor shall provide ongoing services under the terms of this Agreement through the end of the contract period without further payment from County.
+Contractor shall provide four (4) County-wide trainings on sexual orientation and gender identity (SOGI) issues, at a rate of SEVEN HUNDRED DOLLARS (\$700) per training. - ii.
+Contractor shall provide up to twenty-four (24) hours of consultation for specific SOGI and LGBTQ related trainings for internal BHRS teams requesting more tailored support, at a rate of ONE HUNDRED FIFTY DOLLARS (\$150) per hour. - C. In any event, the maximum amount County shall be obligated to pay for LGBTQ services rendered under Exhibit A.3, of this Agreement shall not exceed ONE MILLION SIX HUNDRED FORTY-TWO THOUSAND EIGHT HUNDRED DOLLARS (\$1,642,800). - D. Contractor will be responsible for all expenses incurred during the performance of services rendered under this Agreement. - E. Modifications to the allocations in Paragraph A of this Exhibit B.3 may be approved by the Chief of San Mateo County Health or designee, subject to the maximum amount set forth in Paragraph 4 of this Agreement. - F. The Chief of San Mateo County Health or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than \$25,000 (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - G. In the event that funds provided under this Agreement are expended prior to the end of the contract period, Contractor shall provide ongoing services under the terms of this Agreement through the end of the contract period without further payment from County.

-- G. In the event this Agreement is terminated prior to June 30, 2022, Contractor shall be paid on a prorated basis for only that portion of the contract term during which Contractor provided services pursuant to this Agreement.
-Such billing shall be subject to the approval of the Chief of San Mateo County Health or designee. - H. Disallowances that are attributable to an error or omission on the part of County shall be the responsibility of County.
-This shall include but not be limited to quality assurance (QA) audit disallowances as a result of QA Plan error or format problems with County-designed service documents. - I. The contracting parties shall be subject to the examination and audit of the Department of Auditor General for a period of three years after final payment under contract (Government Code, Section 8546.7). - J. Monthly Invoice and Payment - 1.
-Contractor shall bill County on or before the tenth (10th) working day of each month following the provision of services for the prior month.
-The invoice shall clearly summarize direct and indirect services (if applicable) for which claim is made. - a.
-Direct Services/Claims
+- H. In the event this Agreement is terminated prior to June 30, 2021, Contractor shall be paid on a prorated basis for only that portion of the contract term during which Contractor provided services pursuant to this Agreement.
+Such billing shall be subject to the approval of the Chief of San Mateo County Health or designee. - I. Disallowances that are attributable to an error or omission on the part of County shall be the responsibility of County.
+This shall include but not be limited to quality assurance (QA) audit disallowances as a result of QA Plan error or format problems with County-designed service documents. - J. The contracting parties shall be subject to the examination and audit of the Department of Auditor General for a period of three years after final payment under contract (Government Code, Section 8546.7). - K. Monthly Invoice and Payment - Contractor shall bill County on or before the tenth (10th) working day of each month following the provision of services for the prior month.
+The invoice shall clearly summarize direct and indirect services (if applicable) for which claim is made. - Direct Services/Claims